Yucheng0208/Announcement-HTML-Generator/README.md

 ###  How to Use

 1.  **Select Language**: Choose your desired language from the dropdown menu at the top right.
 2.  **Fill in the Form**: Enter the announcement details in the form on the left.
-Use the toolbar in the content editor for formatting.
+You can use the toolbar in the content editor for formatting.
 3.  **Copy the Code**: Click the "Copy Code" button to copy the generated HTML.
 4.  **Paste It**: Paste the HTML code into your website, CMS, or any other system that accepts HTML.

-### ☁How to Deploy on GitHub Pages
+### How to Deploy on GitHub Pages

 You can host this tool for free on GitHub Pages.